I have a tech situation I am trying to work through at school.

 So here is my situation.
 So far, I own and control all my Apple devices, meaning I can upload and update apps as I need them.
 I love it and I feel like my students are using these devices to their fullest and we are following all the rules set in place.
 If I discover an app I love, we can play it the next day!

 Soon, I will be getting two devices from the school.
 It is against the Board of Education’s policy to allow me to “control” these devices.
 All apps, updates and such have to go through the school’s account and I will not have the password.
 All apps must be on the approved list to be used.
 (I should note that I completely agree with all the rules set in place and understand why they have them.
 I know they are not there to prohibit me from using the devices.)

 So… what do I do?
 Have 7 devices that I control and 2 others I do not in my room?

-Also, how I can I use the iTunes portion for listening station if I can’t sync them to the school’s iTunes account regularly?
-How does your school manage school purchased devices?
+Also, how I can I use the iTunes portion for listening stations if I can’t sync them to the school’s iTunes account regularly?
+How does your school manage school-purchased devices?
 Who updates them?
 Who pays for the apps?
 How long does it take for you to get an app added to your devices?